ustaxcourt/itam-api-documentation/README.md

     - *After running this command you will have to set back up the Terraform provisioning running the commands listed in step 3, and reconfigure and rerun the GitHub secret variables as well as re-run the deployment build which can just be run directly within the GitHub UI for GitHub actions within the repo online.

 For full reading on the task related to Terraform Provisioning - you can review this document [here.](https://ustaxcourt.sharepoint.com/:w:/r/sites/ITAssetManagementProject-adhoc/Shared%20Documents/main/AM6000_Deployment/6300_EnvironmentSetup/Azure%20functions%20with%20Terraform%20-%20Deployment%20and%20Configuration.docx?d=w24b54c43d78642edb23ea3666d22ec0a&csf=1&web=1&e=mBgQwZ)

+Add piece on storing variables in azure portal app settings maybe Azure App Settings: Store CLIENT_ID, TENANT_ID, DATAVERSE_URL, and SCOPE in Azure Function App Settings.

+.. then also the vscode extensions for devs